Printable FAQs

 What financial instruments does Kampani use and why?

-Kampani exclusively uses equity and quasi-equity.
+Kampani exclusively uses quasi-equity.
 Quasi-equity investments take the form of long-term, uncollateralized subordinated debt.
 These loans can also have the option to convert to equity over time.

 Uncollateralised means that Kampani does not require the investment target to offer any sort of collateral or guarantee.
 No mortgages, no personal guarantees, nothing of the sort.
 This has an important consequence: the assets financed by Kampani can be used as collateral to attract senior debt.
 This multiplicator effect is a very important component of Kampani’s model and a crucial difference with senior debt providers.